Cray-HPE/docs-csm/operations/network/network_management_install_guide/mellanox/canu_verify_generate_compare_switch_connfiguration.md

-# Use Canu to verify, generate or compare switch configuration
+# Use CANU to verify, generate or compare switch configuration

 ### Check Single Switch Firmware